The Snow Queen (1957 film): Development

-Prominent Soviet artists took part in the creation of The Snow Queen film that utilized traditional hand-drawn animation.
+Prominent Soviet artists took part in the creation of The Snow Queen film that used traditional hand-drawn animation.
 The makers of The Scarlet Flower, Golden Antelope (1954 Film) and Dog and Cat (1955 Film) joined to create the various settings such as the Northern German town, the Royal castle, the robber's cave and the snowy expanses of the Queen's domain into one united fairy tale film.
 Russian poet and children's writer Nikolay Zabolotsky wrote the poems for the soundtrack.
 Playwright Nikolai Erdman was one of the script writers.
 The fairy tale deviated slightly from Andersen's story by editing out the religious undertones as well as time-based events of the characters such as Raven's old age and the litter robber, Gerda and Kai turning into adults.
 However, the script is similar to Andersen's fairy tale in the utilization of the frame story.
 The character Ole Lukøje the dreamer narrates the story of Gerda in a Nordic town under a "slumberella."
 The script also narrates Gerda's quest to rescue Kai in a series of scenarios or chapters exactly as the format in the fairy tale.

 Animators Alexander Vinokurov (ru) created the world of The Snow Queen, Leonid Shvartsman created the characters, while Fyodor Khitruk brought to life two characters – Ole Lukøje and the Snow Queen.
 The team was held in place by the direction of Lev Atamanov.
 Fyodor Khitruk later recalled bringing to life the character Ole Lukoye, as one of the most significant characters of the two hundred characters he animated over his many years of practice.

 According to the memoirs of Leonid Shvartsman the animators found new hope for the animation industry after the Khruschev Thaw era began.
 Initially, they thought of drawing inspiration by going to Copenhagen in Denmark, the land where Andersen wrote New Fairy Tales.
 First Volume.
 Second Collection (1844).
 However the route to Western Europe and the Danish lands was closed in the mid-1950s due to the iron curtain.
 As an alternative, they went to Riga, Tallinn and Tartu along the Baltic states.
 A stay of two weeks drawing the streets and corners of the towns provided the groundwork for production of the film.
 The city square in the film is modeled after the city of Tallinn.
 From the fall of 1955 to the early summer of 1956 storyboards were prepared.
 It took a year and a half to complete the film.
 In 1956, before the release of The Snow Queen, the artists released a series of postcards of the drawings related to this event.